pleabargain/EnglishHelpsYourCareer/grammar elements prepositions.md

 # among
 - They walk among us every day.
-- Aliens walk among us every day.
+- There are some who say that aliens walk among us every day.
+- Among our team, we have several very talented AI developers.
+- Among those trees you might find mushrooms.

 # against
 - Our home team played against another team and lost.
 - I played against the computer, and I won!
+- The robot collided against the wall.

 # opposite to
 - I live opposite to a big super market.